Note: This story was updated with additional information from the May 12 CMSD school board meeting.

 The Cleveland Metropolitan School District (CMSD) and the Cleveland Teachers Union announced an agreement that will bring back around 60 teachers — at least for next school year as long-term substitutes.
-The school board is set to vote on the agreement at it’s May 12 meeting.
+The school board approved the agreement at its May 12 meeting.

 In early April, CMSD laid off 410 district employees as part of a plan to save millions by merging and closing schools.
 Cuts to teaching and building staff were met with protest and backlash from teachers, parents and students.